 Making water kefir is very easy.
 The first time I made it I purchased my grains dehydrated from Cultures for Health and rehydrated them.
 (I highly recommend signing up for their free newsletter.
 They are offering a free kefir recipe book download to subscribers.)

 Another way to get grains is from a friend.
 They multiply quickly so your kefir making friends will be looking for new homes for their extras.
-(I do ship fresh water kefir grains within the United States.
-Comment and I’ll email you.)
+(I do ship fresh water kefir grains within the United States but I have a limited supply due to teaching local classes.
+Comment and I’ll email you with availability.)

 Here’s a list of everything you will need for the first ferment: